is a loosely coupled (and not particularly consistent) Science Fiction

 - At the end of The Golden Globe, the "Heinleiners" (radical libertarians) finish refitting the Heinlein and head out for the stars.

 - Our Nudity Is Different: Hildy points out that even though nudity is entirely practical in Luna's artificial environments most people still wear some clothing, primarily as a means of personal expression.
+For instance, when Hildy's friend Cricket is introduced wearing only a blouse and a hat.
 Many professions, guilds and unions have distinctive uniforms with varying degrees of formality—otherwise it's hard to tell who is working and who isn't, as some "professions" (like the Hod Carriers) involve nothing more than wearing the uniform while standing around.
 At least One cult ("The Barbies") rejects clothing entirely exactly because it is a means of personal expression.

 - Outgrown Such Silly Superstitions: Played with.
 Getting kicked off of earth by alien invaders pretty much put the kibosh on most traditional human-centric religions, but people just went on to create a bunch of new religions anyway, including ones that worship the invaders, gluttony, or, in the case of the flacks, fame.